maharmstone/btrfs/README.md

 default on most setups nowadays - if you're not using UTF-8, it's probably worth looking into converting your files.

-* Windows thinks it's an NTFS volume

-Unfortunately we have to lie about this - the function MPR!MprGetConnection checks the filesystem type against an internal whitelist, and fails if it's not found, which prevents UAC from working.
-Thanks Microsoft!

 * `btrfs check` reports errors in the extent tree

 There's a bug in btrfs-progs v4.7, which causes it to return false positives when